Education Dissertation Topics

 Holistic education is based on educating children to be well-rounded individuals.
 This may be an interesting area to focus your education dissertation on.

-- Do faith based schools pay extra attention to educating the individual in a well – rounded manner instead of solely emphasising the academic aspect alone?
+• Do faith based schools pay extra attention to educating the individual in a well – rounded manner, rather than schools with no religious affiliation.

-- The Montessori method of teaching is better at holistically educating a child rather than the conventional schooling system.
+• Is the Montessori method of teaching better at holistically educating a child rather than the conventional schooling system?